Hurricanes in Hispaniola

 Hurricane Matthew just north of the Tiburon Peninsula of Haiti on October 4, 2016.

 Hispaniola is an island in the Caribbean, with the second largest size throughout all of the Caribbean.
 Throughout the centuries, since reliable records began, hundreds of hurricanes and tropical cyclones have affected Haiti and the Dominican Republic, the two countries that share the island.
-The most recent tropical cyclone to affect Hispaniola was Hurricane Franklin in August 2023.
+The most recent tropical cyclone to affect Hispaniola was Hurricane Melissa in October 2025.